A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Introduction

-To be able to reach the faintest galaxies and constrain the faint-end of the \oiiihb~luminosity function, we use the deepest JWST survey to date, GLIMPSE, on the strongly lensed HFF Abell S1063 galaxy cluster.
-The unprecedented depth of the survey coupled to the strong magnification of some galaxies enables us to reach the faintest galaxies ever observed at high redshift.
-We use a Lyman-break selection (Sect.~\ref{sec:selection}), constrain the Strong Lensing (SL) model to deduce magnification, multiplets and effective volumes (Sect.~\ref{sec:sl} and \ref{sec:effective_vol}).
-We then make use of SED fits to measure their emission line fluxes (Sect.~\ref{sec:line_measurement}), we estimate the completeness of our sample (Sect.~\ref{sec:compl}) and we construct the \oiiihb~luminosity function and analyse its behaviour (Sect.~\ref{sec:lf}).
-Finally, we discuss the implication of the resulting luminosity function with respect to the ionising photon budget required to reionise the universe, and the measured cosmic star formation rate density (CSFRD) (Sect~.\ref{sec:implication}).
-In this paper, we consider a flat $\Lambda$CDM cosmology with $H_0 = 70$ \kmsmpc, $\Omega_M = 0.3$ and $\Omega_\Lambda = 0.7$.
-All magnitudes are in expressed in the AB system \citep{oke_secondary_1983}, and we adopt the \citep{chabrier_galactic_2003} IMF.\\
+To be able to reach the faintest galaxies and constrain the faint end of the \oiiihb~LF, we used the deepest JWST survey to date, GLIMPSE, on the strongly lensed HFF galaxy cluster Abell S1063.
+The unprecedented depth of the survey coupled to the strong magnification of some galaxies enabled us to reach the faintest galaxies ever observed at high redshift.
+We used a Lyman-break selection (Sect.~\ref{sec:selection}) and constrained the strong-lensing (SL) model to deduce magnification, multiplets, and effective volumes (Sect.~\ref{sec:sl} and \ref{sec:effective_vol}).
+We then made use of SED fits to measure their emission line fluxes (Sect.~\ref{sec:line_measurement}), we estimated the completeness of our sample (Sect.~\ref{sec:compl}), and we constructed the \oiiihb~LFs and analysed their behaviour (Sect.~\ref{sec:lf}).
+Finally, we discuss the implication of the resulting LFs with respect to the ionising photon budget required to re-ionise the Universe and the measured cosmic star formation rate density (SFRD; Sect~.\ref{sec:implication}).
+We considered a flat $\Lambda$CDM cosmology with $H_0 = 70$ \kmsmpc, $\Omega_M = 0.3$, and $\Omega_\Lambda = 0.7$.
+All magnitudes are expressed in the AB system \citep{oke_secondary_1983}, and we adopted the \citep{chabrier_galactic_2003} IMF.\\